This page explains why some alerting policies might behave differently than intended, and offers possible remedies for those situations.

 VM instance life cycle.

-When you can't create an uptime check to monitor a VM because your VM doesn't have an external IP address, you can create an alerting policy with MQL that notifies you if the VM has been shut down.
+If your VM doesn't have an external IP address, then you can create an alerting policy with MQL that notifies you the VM has been shut down.
 MQL-defined conditions don't pre-filter time-series data based on the state of the VM instance.
 Because MQL doesn't filter data by VM states, you can use it to detect the absence of data from VMs that have been shut down.

 Consider the following MQL condition which monitors the